ma0ho/pvinspect/README.md

 ## Acknowledgement

 We greatly acknowledge the [HI-ERN](http://www.hi-ern.de/hi-ern/EN/home.html) for providing us a demo dataset of electroluminescense images that is published along with this package.

+We gratefully acknowledge funding of the Federal Ministry for Economic Affairs and Energy (BMWi: Grant No. 0324286, iPV4.0).